bioforensics/MicroHapDB/dbbuild/sources/chen2019/README.md

 ## Build Process

-To compile the data into the table format required by MicroHapDB, run the `snakemake` command from the `dbbuild/sources/chen2019/` directory.
+To compile the data into the table format required by MicroHapDB, run the `snakemake --cores 1` command from the `dbbuild/sources/chen2019/` directory.

 ## Appendix